Tyrolit

-Tyrolit is an Austrian company that develops, manufactures and markets abrasive products as well as concrete sawing and drilling equipment.

-As of 2021, it has 29 production locations on 5 continents.
-The Tyrolit group is the world’s largest producers of bonded abrasives.
-The company is based in Schwaz, Tyrol, Austria.
-Tyrolit, a registered trademark, was named after the mineral Tyrolite, first described in 1845 in Tyrol.
+Tyrolit is an Austrian company headquartered in Schwaz that develops, manufactures and markets abrasive products as well as concrete sawing and drilling equipment.
+With more than 30 production sites on five continents and activities in over 140 countries, the Tyrolit Group is one of the major international manufacturers of bonded abrasives.
+Tyrolit is a registered trademark.
+It is named after the mineral Tyrolite (copper foam), first described in 1817 in Tyrol.

 History

+1919: founding
-Tyrolit was cofounded on February 13, 1919, by Daniel Swarovski to manufacture grinding wheels for the production of Swarovski crystals.
-During World War I, the Swarovski Group was cut off from supplies of grinding wheels, and was thus forced to develop and produce its own grinding wheels.

-After the war, it was decided to commercialize this activity and to start a separate company: thus, Tyrolit was born.
+Tyrolit was co-founded on 13 February 1919 by Daniel Swarovski to manufacture grinding tools for the production of Swarovski crystals.
+During World War I, the Swarovski Group had been cut off from the supply of grinding wheels and was forced to develop and produce its own.
+After the war, Swarovski decided to start a separate company to develop, manufacture, and market grinding wheels: Tyrolit was founded.

+20th century

-In 1950, the company relocated from the Swarovski Headquarters in Wattens to a new location in Schwaz.
-One of the largest drivers of growth of the company was the market launch of the glass fiber reinforced cutoff and grinding wheel SECUR in 1952.
-The glass fiber reinforcement greatly improved the security of the tools against centrifugal breakage.
+In 1950, Tyrolit was spun off from the Swarovski plant in Wattens and relocated to Schwaz.
+Walter Waizer became the company's first managing director; during the Nazi period he had been involved in armaments production in Tyrol.
+One of the largest drivers of growth of the company was the launch of the glass fibre reinforced cut-off and grinding wheel SECUR in 1952.
+The glass fibre reinforcement improved the safety of the tools against centrifugal breakage.

+In 1967, the company launched resin-bonded diamond grinding tools after demand for diamond as an abrasive for hard metals had increased.
+In 1991, Tyrolit acquired both the U.S. company Diamond Products and the Swiss company Hydrostress.
+These acquisitions added an increased presence in the market for concrete drilling and sawing systems.
+Through various acquisitions of smaller companies, Tyrolit sought to position itself as a full-range supplier in the field of grinding tools in the 1990s.

+21st century

-In 1991 Tyrolit acquired both the US company Diamond Products and the Swiss company Hydrostress.
-These acquisitions added significant presence in the market for concrete drilling and sawing systems.
-Further major acquisitions took place in 2004 with the purchasing of the Czech company Carborundum Electrite, in 2009 with the purchasing of the US company Radiac and in 2014 with the purchasing of the South African company Grinding Techniques.
+Further acquisitions took place in 2004 with the purchasing of the Czech company Carborundum Electrite, in 2009 with the purchasing of the U.S. company Radiac and in 2014 with the purchasing of the South African company Grinding Techniques as well as the trading company Nestag in Switzerland.
+In 2020, Bibielle, an Italian manufacturer of surface conditioning materials, was integrated into the Tyrolit Group.